 Port d'Andratx is a very chic harbour with smart cafes on the water's edge; a lovely place to watch the yachts coming in of an evening.
 It has been referred to as the Spanish San Tropez which might give you an idea of what it's like!
 No beach in the town itself but surrounded by smaller towns with coves and beaches.
 If this sounds like your sort of thing take a look at our villas and apartments in Andratx.

 Best for families; couples; beaches; nightlife

 Santa Ponsa is a lively, modern resort in the southwest of Majorca.
 Its clean beaches in beautiful sheltered coves, and its safe waters make it perfect for families.
 Holiday-makers looking for an easy-going beach holiday will find everything they need here, and there’s plenty to keep everyone entertained.
 For a change from the beach, try the high ropes theme park Jungle Parc, or take advantage of the great walking & cycling paths in the local area.
 Also be sure to visit the very upmarket, Philippe Starck designed Port Adriano nearby to ogle at the superyachts of the rich and famous.
-A selection of villas and holiday houses in Santa Ponsa can be found here.

 Best for beautiful countryside; peace and quiet; traditional Majorca; good value private pool villas